50% Off! Beat the market in 2025 with InvestingProCLAIM SALE

 The cartel expects 2024 oil demand growth of 1.93 million barrels per day, down from prior forecasts of growth of 2.03 million bpd.
 The cartel cited China as a key motivator of the downgrade.

-Oil prices were also dented by the prospect of a less severe escalation in Middle East tensions, after a report on Monday said that Israel will not attack Iran’s oil and nuclear facilities.
+Oil prices were also dented by a lessening of the risk premium after a report on Monday said that Israel will not attack Iran’s oil and nuclear facilities.

-Such a potential strike was expected to mark a major escalation in the conflict, and had seen traders attaching a greater risk premium to oil on expectations of the attack.
+Such a potential strike was expected to mark a major escalation in the conflict, and had seen traders bidding up oil prices on expectations of the attack.

 Fears of all-out war in the Middle East were a major boost to oil prices in recent weeks, especially after Iran launched a missile strike against Israel earlier in October.
 Focus is now squarely on Israeli retaliation.